-Second, we are a school with strong civic values.
+The School of Government and Public Policy leads with strong civic values.
 Civic leadership and civil discourse are at the heart of our undergraduate programs.
 Our goal is to train citizens for effective participation in public affairs in the public, private, and nonprofit sectors in ways that enrich our democratic political system, market economy, and civil society.
-We believe that it is critical to have a school and graduates comfortable in working in an increasingly diverse society.
-We are very pleased that so many of our graduates have found fulfilling jobs as city managers, heads of state government agencies, and leaders of nonprofit organizations, but we are also proud of our graduates who serve on community boards, run for elective office, and volunteer in their communities.
-Above all else, we want our graduates to be effective citizens as well as highly competent professionals.
+We believe that it is critical to have a school and graduates comfortable working in an increasingly diverse society.
+Many of our graduates have found fulfilling jobs as city managers, heads of state government agencies, and leaders of nonprofit organizations.
+They also serve on community boards, run for elected office, and volunteer in their communities.
+Above all else, we are proud to say that our graduates are passionate about public service.